Güiza Villa, Nathaly. M.Sc.

 in 2009, and obtained a Master in Water Resources and Environment at the Institute of Hydraulic Researches of the Federal University of Rio

 Grande do Sul (Porto Alegre, Brazil) in 2014.
-Nowadays he is a Ph.D.
-Candidate at the Research Institute of Water Engineering and
+He studied his Ph.D. at the Research Institute of Water Engineering and

 Environment (IIAMA) of the UPV under the supervision of Prof. Félix Francés.
-He has focused his research on satellite information
+He was focused his research on satellite information

 Romero Hernández, Claudia Patricia.
 M.Sc.